timovantwout/turner/README.md

 Currently, the only accepted input format for turner is *binary glTF* (.glb).
 We believe in open, royalty-free standards, and glTF - the "jpeg for 3D" - fits very well with the mission of Turner 3D: becoming a broadly used, open-source item viewer for the modern Web.

+# What URL Parameters are Supported?

+The *Viewer* supports the following URL parameters:

+* modelURL - URL of the model to be loaded (please not that cross-site restrictions may apply)

+The *Configurator* supports the following URL parameters:

+* modelURL - URL of the model to be loaded (please not that cross-site restrictions may apply)
+* hideGetZIPButton - if set to "true", this hides the "Get ZIP" button
+* hideSetModelButton - if set to "true", this hides the "Set Model" button

 # What is the Team Behind Turner 3D?